openaps/docs/docs/docs/walkthrough/phase-3/Understand-determine-basal.md

   Those data come from your connected CGM or from your Nightscout web app.
 * temp_basal.json = `{"duration":0,"rate":0,"temp":"absolute"}`
-  * duration = length of time temp basal will run.
-A duration of 0 indicates none is running
+  * duration = Length of time temp basal will run.
+A duration of 0 indicates none is running.
   * rate = Units/hr basal rate is set to
-  * temp = type of temporary basal rate in use.
-OpenAPS uses absolute basal rates only
+  * temp = Type of temporary basal rate in use.
+OpenAPS uses `absolute` basal rates only.

   Those data come from your pump.
 * iob.json = `{"iob":0,"activity":0,"bolussnooze":0,"basaliob":0,"netbasalinsulin":0,"hightempinsulin":0,"time":"2017-03-17T00:34:51.000Z"}`
-  * iob = net insulin on board compared to preprogrammed pump basal rates.
-This takes all basal, temp basal, and bolus information into account
+  * iob = Units of Insulin on Board (IOB), ***net*** of your pre-programmed basal rates.
+Net IOB takes all pre-programmed basal, OpenAPS temp basal, and bolus insulin into account.
+Note: `iob` can be negative when OpenAPS temp basal rate is below your pre-programmed basal rate (referred to as "low-temping").
-  * activity = the amount that BG "should" be rising or falling based on iob.
+  * activity = Units of insulin active in the previous minute.
+Approximately equal to (net IOB, 1 minute ago) - (net IOB, now).
-  Insulin activity is used (by multiplying activity * ISF) to determine BGI (blood glucose impact), the amount that BG "should" be rising or falling based on insulin activity alone.
+  * bolussnooze = Units of bolus IOB, if duration of insulin activity (dia) was half what you specified in your pump settings. (`dia_bolussnooze_divisor` in profile.json is set by default to equal 2, but you may adjust this if you'd like OpenAPS to activate a low-temp sooner or later after bolusing.) `bolussnooze` is used in *oref0-determine-basal.js* to determine how long to avoid low-temping after a bolus while waiting for carbs to kick in.
-  * bolussnooze = used to determine how long to avoid low-temping after a bolus while waiting for carbs to kick in
+  * basaliob = Insulin on board attributed to basal rates (pre-programmed and OpenAPS temp basal rates), excluding the IOB effect of boluses
-  * basaliob = insulin on board attributed to basal rate, excluding the IOB effect of boluses
+  * netbasalinsulin = This variable isn't used in OpenAPS logic anymore, but hasn't been removed from iob.json yet.
-  * netbasalinsulin = net of basal insulin compared to preprogrammed pump basal rate
+  * hightempinsulin = This variable isn't used in OpenAPS logic anymore, but hasn't been removed from iob.json yet.
   * time = current time

   Those data are calculated based on information received from your pump.
 * preferences.json = `{"carbs_hr":28,"max_iob":1,"dia":3,"type":"current","current_basal":1.1,"max_daily_basal":1.3,"max_basal":3,"max_bg":120,"min_bg":115,"carbratio":10,"sens":40}`
 	* Contains all of the user’s relevant pump settings
-	* max_iob = maximum allowed insulin on board. **This is an important safety measure and integral part of the OpenAPS design.**
+	* max_iob = Maximum amount of net IOB that OpenAPS will ever allow when setting a high-temp basal rate. **This is an important safety measure and integral part of the OpenAPS design.** You should set this value based on your current basal rates and insulin sensitivy factor (ISF, or `sens` in the OpenAPS code) and after studying how the OpenAPS algorithm performs in low-glucose suspend mode for (at least) several days.

 	Those data are set during the openAPS setup script (or modified by you directly) and based on information received from your pump.